camunda/blog.camunda.org/content/post/2015/10/camunda-posse-new-blog.md

 I'm more of a creative guy.
-Which means that I don't make a fuss about the way, I want to reach my goals (which, by the way, might not always be the {{< bpmn-icon name="end-event-none" >}}, a bit like when Jakob put a `style` attribute in its HTML).
+Which means that I don't make a fuss about the way, I want to reach my goals (which, by the way, might not always be the {{< bpmn-icon name="end-event-none" >}}, a bit like when a colleague put a `style` attribute in its HTML).
 I went to the Google API console and got myself all the posts from there.
 Tada.

-After that, it's piece of cake, a [grunt task](//gruntjs.com/api/grunt.task) consumes the JSON and creates the mardown files and it looks more or less like that:
+After that, it's piece of cake, a [grunt task](//gruntjs.com/api/grunt.task) consumes the JSON and creates the markdown files and it looks more or less like that:

 ```js
 grunt.registerTask('import', function () {